Aaaaaaaaaaann/responderbot/README.md

 # ResponderBot
 This is a personal Telegram bot, which you can use to write your one.
 ## What does it do
 The bot is needed to reply to my colleagues when I am not available.
-It performs three functions:
+It performs four functions:
 1. Runs two auto-responders: one for Telegram and one for Discord.
 2. Stops auto-responders.
-3. Adds to IDs list of those Telegram users who I want to get an automatic reply.
+3. Adds IDs of Telegram users to the set of recipients.
+4. Removes IDs from this set.

 ## How does it work
 The bot consists of the main module, two subprograms, and three supportive modules.